BenSheridanEdwards/Big-_O_Notation/README.md

 Big O Notation tells us how long our algorithm takes to run.
 It allows us to **compare efficency in different algorithms that solve the same problem**.

-<i>With Big O notation, we're expressing the runtime in terms of <b>how quickly it grows relative to the input, as the input gets arbitrarily large</b></i>
+With Big O notation, we're expressing the runtime in terms of <b>how quickly it grows relative to the input, as the input gets arbitrarily large</b>

 ## Examples